gradle/gradle/subprojects/docs/src/design-docs/build-migration-verification.md

 (but not necessarily), Y will be greater than X. In order to make the migration less risky and more predictable, the feature should allow comparison of:

-* the artifacts produced by the old and new builds (for example generated archives and their contents)
+* the declared outputs of the old and new builds (for example generated archives and their contents)

-* the verification results of the old and new builds (for example executed tests and their results)
+* the verifications performed by the old and new builds (for example executed tests and their results)

 * the performance of the old and new builds (for example total build time and maximum heap size)